Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 The RGB orthophoto deliverable with identified defect locations marked in red, allowing the client to navigate directly to each issue on site.

-Expertly interpreting the thermal orthophoto
+Interpreting the thermal orthophoto

 Once the nighttime dataset was processed, we created a precise thermographic map of the 5.2-hectare roof.
 In this thermal orthophoto, blue represents cold, red represents hot, and yellow sits in the middle.